 Can you offer any advice when it comes to choosing a Wimborne conveyancing practice to deal with our lease extension?

 If you are instructing a conveyancer for your lease extension (regardless if they are a Wimborne conveyancing firm) it is most important that they be familiar with the legislation and specialises in this area of conveyancing.
 We recommend that you talk with several firms including non Wimborne conveyancing practices before you instructing a firm.
 Where the conveyancing practice is ALEP accredited then that’s a bonus.
 The following questions might be of use:

 What are the costs for lease extension conveyancing?

-I acquired a ground floor flat in Wimborne, conveyancing having been completed in 2006.
-Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
-Comparable properties in Wimborne with a long lease are worth £180,000.
-The ground rent is £65 levied per year.
-The lease finishes on 21st October 2079
+I invested in buying a 1 bedroom flat in Wimborne, conveyancing having been completed 8 years ago.
+Can you give me give me an indication of the likely cost of a lease extension?
+Equivalent properties in Wimborne with a long lease are worth £222,000.
+The average or mid-range amount of ground rent is £50 invoiced annually.
+The lease terminates on 21st October 2090

-You have 59 years remaining on your lease the likely cost is going to range between £20,900 and £24,200 as well as professional fees.
+With only 70 years unexpired the likely cost is going to range between £9,500 and £11,000 as well as legals.

-The figure above a general guide to costs for renewing a lease, but we cannot give you a more accurate figure in the absence of comprehensive due diligence.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt other issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Neither should you move forward based on this information without first getting professional advice.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure without more detailed due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There may be additional concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
+You should not take any other action based on this information before seeking the advice of a professional.